ABOUT THIS MAP

 New and old efforts to censor curriculum impose direct and indirect barriers on the adoption of LGBTQI+ inclusive and culturally responsive curriculum by local education agencies.

-• Between 2021 and 2024, six states enacted laws that require parental notification of LGBTQI+ inclusive instruction and either permit parents to opt their child out (Arkansas, Florida, Montana, Wyoming) or require that parents opt into their child receiving LGBTQI+ inclusive instruction (Arizona, Tennessee).
-Note: Because Arkansas and Florida have enacted more restrictive LGBTQI+ curriculum censorship laws, they are coded dark purple on the map.
+- Between 2021 and 2024, seven states enacted laws that require parental notification of LGBTQI+ inclusive instruction and either permit parents to opt their child out (Arkansas, Florida, Montana, New Hampshire) or require that parents opt into their child receiving LGBTQI+ inclusive instruction (Arizona, Tennessee, Wyoming).
+Because Arkansas and Florida have enacted more restrictive LGBTQI+ curriculum censorship laws, they are coded dark brown on the map.

-• Between 2022 and 2023, seven states (Alabama, Arkansas, Florida (2023 and 2022), Indiana, Iowa (enforcement paused), Kentucky, and North Carolina) have passed “Don’t Say Gay or Trans” K-12 laws that prohibit instruction on sexual orientation and gender identity that effectively censor LGBTQI+ people and topics.
+- Between 2022 and 2024, eight states (Alabama, Arkansas, Florida (2023 and 2022), Indiana, Iowa (enforcement paused), Kentucky, Louisiana, and North Carolina) have passed “Don’t Say Gay or Trans” K-12 laws that prohibit instruction on sexual orientation and gender identity.
 These include total bans and partial, grade-specific bans.

 Source: Analysis of state policy data by GLSEN, supported by state policy data collected and analyzed by Movement Advancement Project (MAP), SIECUS: Sex Ed for Social Change, and African American Policy Forum.
 GLSEN continues to assess and categorize states on this map based on updates to state laws and regulations.
 If you see a state on this map that needs an update, please email policy@glsen.org.